How Long Does It Take to Find a Job After Graduation? (Realistic Timeline)

 • Cold applying (automated): 100 applications × 3% interview rate = 3 interviews (costs ~2 hours)

-The insight: referrals convert better, but you can't only rely on referrals—most people don't have 50 warm connections.
-The winning strategy combines both: automate the cold applications while spending your personal time building referral pipelines.
+Referrals convert better.
+But you can't only rely on referrals — most people don't have 50 warm connections.
+The winning strategy combines both: automate the cold applications while spending personal time building referral pipelines.

 The hiring cycle calendar